-For information regarding local childcare provision please visit the family information page on the Leeds City Council website here.
-The Leeds City Council website also provides information about local schools, including admissions procedures and holiday dates.
+For information regarding local childcare provision please visit the family information page on the Leeds City Council website where you will also find information about local schools, their admissions procedures and holiday dates.

-We have now have rooms available where mothers can breast feed their babies.
+Should you prefer, we have some specific rooms available where mothers can breast feed their babies in private:

 - City Campus - mothers should contact the Student Advice Hub, located on level 1 of the Rose Bowl.